bartczernicki/AzureOpenAILogProbs/README.md

    * The previous examples show a single point estimate of the confidence score.
 This can be misleading as the model may have multiple interpretations of the response.
    * Azure OpenAI LogProbs can return a probability mass function (PMF) distribution of up to the next 5 tokens including their probabilities.
    * This calculation uses multiple LogProbs to determine the "confidence interval" of the response.
-   * The confidence interval is calculated by bootstrapping multiple calls (10) to the model and calculating the 95% confidence interval of the confidence scores.
+   * The confidence interval is calculated by bootstrapping multiple calls (10) to the model (using the same prompt) and calculating the 95% confidence interval of the confidence scores.
    * The confidence interval can be used to understand the range of possibilities, where 95% of the outcomes will fall within this range as the same question is repeated.
+   * Why would you call the model 10x, isn't that overkill?
+For high-stakes decisions and reasoning (buying a house/car, deciding on a 4-year degree) those extra few calls are worth the few cents and seconds to get a proper range.

 Example Output:
 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/Images/ProcessOption-ConfidenceScoreInterval.png)